 Variable Resource:

-“Variable Resource” shall mean a Generation Capacity Resource with output that can vary as a function of its energy source, such as wind, solar, run of river hydroelectric power without storage, and landfill gas units without an alternate fuel source.
+“Variable Resource” shall mean a Generation Capacity Resource a generation Component DER as part of a DER Capacity Aggregation Resource, with output that can vary as a function of its energy source, such as wind, solar, run of river hydroelectric power without storage, and landfill gas units without an alternate fuel source.
 All Intermittent Resources are Variable Resources, with the exception of Hydropower with Non-Pumped Storage.

 Winter Peak Load (or WPL):